Why It Works

 I also really like the freshly ground black pepper's bewitching musky scent.
 Or at least I thought I did.
 The problem here, I've come to see, is about quantity: In order to add sufficient heat with black pepper alone, you have to add a lot of it.
 And when we add a lot of black pepper, we run into a problem similar to that of the onion and garlic, namely, that it distracts from one of the most compelling elements of the dish—the interplay of fatty cured pork and sweet-tart tomato sauce.

-In my side-by-side tests, I vastly preferred the amatriciana in which the substantial source of heat was chili flakes and the black pepper was added in smaller doses to act as an overtone.
+In my side-by-side tests, I vastly preferred the amatriciana in which the substantial source of heat was chile flakes and the black pepper was added in smaller doses to act as an overtone.

 Time for a Quickie?